 - Author Tips for Effective Engineering Messaging

-- What’s the difference between lessons, activities, units and sprinkles?
+- What’s the difference between lessons, activities, units, sprinkles and maker challenges?

 Note: Your original curriculum must be classroom-tested with your K-12 students, or K-12 students in a program you're partnering with, and will be checked for originality via TurnItIn.